Skip to content

 Sources profile:This story draws on neutral-leaning sources

-OIG audit IG-26-004 found NASA has no capability to rescue a crew stranded on the lunar surface or in space and evaluated the option as cost-prohibitive; Starship's crew cabin sits 115 feet above the surface on a single-point-failure elevator with no backup egress; the 171-foot vehicle risks tipping on South Pole slopes exceeding NASA's own 8-degree terrain requirement.
+OIG audit IG-26-004 from 10 March found NASA has no lunar crew rescue capability and deemed it cost-prohibitive.
+Starship's crew cabin sits 115 feet up on a single-point-failure elevator; the 171-foot vehicle risks tipping on South Pole slopes steeper than NASA's 8-degree limit.

 Fifty-one minutes into humanity's return to deep space, Houston could hear nothing.
 The crew could hear Houston.
 The cause was on the ground.